-- Do not pause any audio. - Allow each track to play only one time.
-The student may not listen to tracks again or look back at previous pages of his or her test booklet. - Allow the response time to play and do not fast forward or skip to the next track even if the student has finished his or her response. - Help the student if he or she needs assistance navigating the test or understanding what to do (e.g., turning pages; understanding when to respond).
-The Test Administrator should not help the student with any test content (e.g., rephrasing questions). - The Test Administrator may prompt the student to respond or to provide more extended answers.
-Use the scripted language provided in the Test Administrator's Script to assist the student.
+- Do not pause any audio. - Do not help the student with any test content (e.g., repeating questions, translating test item). - Allow each track to play only one time.
+The student may not listen to tracks again or look back at previous pages of his or her Student Response Booklet. - Allow the response time to play and do not fast forward or skip to the next track even if the student has finished his or her response. - Help the student if he or she needs assistance navigating the test or understanding what to do (e.g., turning pages, understanding when to respond).
+The test administrator should not help the student with any test content (e.g., rephrasing questions).

+- The test administrator may prompt the student to respond or to provide more extended answers.
+Only use the scripted language provided in the Test Administrator Script to assist the student. - Be objective in your scoring.
+At all task levels, responses of "I don't know" must be scored Attempted.